 Considerations when publishing hosted OGC layers

-- Symbology, query definitions, and field aliases are not inherited by the OGC feature or WFS layer.
+• Symbology, query definitions, field aliases, and related tables and layers are not inherited by the OGC feature or WFS layer.